LLNL/Abmarl/docs/src/gridworld.rst

 cannot be attacked twice in the same turn.
-Looking at the `attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent1` and `agent2` with a single attack each but will need two attacks to kill `agent3` In the first turn, `agent0` launches two attacks to the bottom right cell and chooses not to use its third attack. `agent3` is on this cell, but because `stacked attacks` is False, it only gets attacked once.
+Looking at the `attack strength` and `initial health` of the agents, we can see that `agent0` should be able to kill `agent1` and `agent2` with a single attack each but will need two attacks to kill `agent3`.
+In the first turn, `agent0` launches two attacks to the bottom right cell and chooses not to use its third attack. `agent3` is the only attackable agent on this cell, but because `stacked attacks` are not allowed, it only gets attacked once.
 In the next turn, `agent0` issues an attack on each of the three occupied cells, and each attack is succesful.

 The :ref:`RestrictedSelectiveAttackActor <api_gridworld_actor_restricted_selective_attack>`
-automatically assigns a list of 0s as the `null action`, indicating no attack on any cell.
+automatically assigns an array of 0s as the `null action`, indicating no attack on any cell.

 ..
 NOTE::
-   The form of the attack in the RestrictedSelectiveAttackActor is the most difficult for humans to interpret.
-The number of entries in the list reflects the agent's `attack count`.
+   The form of the attack in the :ref:`RestrictedSelectiveAttackActor <api_gridworld_actor_restricted_selective_attack>` is the most difficult for humans to interpret.
+The number of entries in the array reflects the agent's `attack count`.
 The attack appears as the cell's id, which is determined from ravelling the local grid, where 0 means no attack, 1 is the top left cell, 2 is to the right of that, and so on through the whole local grid.

 RavelActionWrapper